More and more people are looking for the protection given by a Lasting Power of Attorney.

 Figures from the Office of the Public Guardian (OPG) to the year to April 2019 show 759,976 applications were made for a friend or family member to be granted a Lasting Power of Attorney ( LPA).
 This is an increase from only 52,492 applications ten years ago.
 The increase has occurred partly due to more awareness that it is important to make plans early on in life.

-Around 60% of applications for an LPA are made by woman, with most being over the age of sixty according to official data.
+Around 60% of applications for an LPA are made by women, with most being over the age of sixty according to official data.

 What is a Lasting Power of Attorney?